 “WOW!
 You Made That?!”

 The Basketry Immersion: A Year Long Journey program includes twelve basket projects designed to teach various basket weaving techniques.

 Each member begins with basket number one and works through the series to learn and practice the skills.

 Join anytime, and twelve months later, you will have a twelve-basket repertoire and the skills to read a basket pattern, weave your own baskets, and even design baskets.

 Embark on your basketry journey with flexible payment options.
-Choose 12 easy monthly installments of just $40, or opt for our annual plan at $400, giving you two months absolutely free.
+Choose 12 easy monthly installments or opt for our annual plan to receive 2 months free!